ninabarzh/orchard/mitigations/application/libraries/JavaScript.md

     * Review installed npm and Node.js versions.
     * Run permission checks on the local and global `node_modules`, and package cache folders.
     * Check the local npm module cache checksum.
 * Audit for vulnerabilities in open source dependencies.
 Scan with `snyk` and/or `npm audit`.
+See [Comparing npm audit with Snyk](https://www.nearform.com/blog/comparing-npm-audit-with-snyk/)